Metadata-Game-Changers/DataCiteFacets/README.md

 ```

 ## Environment
 The environment definition for this application is in *dataCiteFacets.yml*.
+This file can be used to create the environment using the command *conda env create -f environment.yml*.
+After that environment is created, activate it using the *conda activate dataCiteFacets* command and the command *retrieveDataCiteFacets -h* will show the usage description.

 ## Targets and Items
 RetrieveDataCiteFacets is designed to answer questions about several kinds of *targets*, specifically resourceTypes, relationTypes, contributorTypes, or creator affiliations (a special case). *Targets* are groups of *items* defined by DataCite codelists.
 To see the *items* included in each *target*, use the --showtargets flag to display all *target items*.